|

 If you order in advance Dimitri will make a big pot of fish soup for you.

-A required visit is the natural hot springs of
+A required visit is the natural Hot Springs of

 Polychnitou.
 The valley is full of steaming